Jason Van Nest

 2015

-Byrdcliffe Arts Guild
+Research Fellowship Byrdcliffe Arts Guild

-• Legal & Contractual Research into new Intellectual Property (IP) Models.
+• Legal & contractual research into new intellectual property (IP) models.

 2012

-Principal Investigater
+Principal Investigator

-NYIT IRSC Grant
+IRSC Grant

 “Optimizing the Parametric Skyscraper” (ongoing)